tedbarnett/MyFamily/README.md

 ### Creating Your Own Seed File

+**Tip**: The easiest way to set up your data is to use the Admin page each family member manually.

+If you want to copy from another family (unlikely), then...

 1. Copy `scripts/seed-template.json` to a new file
 2. Customize it with your family information
 3. Generate UUIDs for each person and family (use uuidgenerator.net)
 4. For photos, encode them as base64 data URIs
 5. Import: `npx tsx scripts/import-family-data.ts your-seed.json --clear`

-**Tip**: The easiest way to set up your data is to use the admin page to add everyone, then export it as a backup.

 ## Technical Notes